 disclaimer

-Unlike other states in the country, Connecticut’s Judicial Branch categorizes crime into two: felonies and misdemeanors.
+Connecticut categorizes crime into two types: felonies or misdemeanors.
 In Connecticut, a felony attracts a punishment of one year or more in state prison.
-Misdemeanors are not thought to be as serious as felonies and attract punishments of one year or less in prison.
-Summarily, Connecticut crimes are tried on the basis of the categorization.
+Misdemeanor offenses are not as serious as felonies and result in a year or less in prison.
+Connecticut's categorization of crimes determines how the courts try them.
+Its statutes of limitations also establish clear timelines for bringing criminal cases, alongside record classifications.

 What is a felony in Connecticut?